kylpo/notes/web/Websites-vs-Webapps.md

 _WIP_

+---

+"We also recently published informal details of using Flutter on Raspberry Pi, as a way to demonstrate Flutter embedding support to smaller-scale devices that may not include a full desktop environment."

+Good way of defining apps: doesn't really need a desktop environment.

+---

+Website - documents.
+URL path really matters.
+Critical for linkability.

+App - path not as important

+---

 Really, the main distinction I could think of was whether the content is tailored to you specifically or not.
 Gmail is ONLY your content.
 Versus some Forum, which I deem to be a site, that you can log in to, but the information is all